 End Option

+END BLOCK template.

 11.6 Charges to Change Purchase Obligation

 In addition to the limitations established in sections 11.1, 11.2 and 11.3 above, (1) «Customer Name» shall be responsible for fulfilling all rights, obligations, and liabilities associated with its prior purchase obligation, and (2) «Customer Name» may be subject to charges, in addition to the rates for the new service, as a result of changing its purchase obligation.
 Such additional charges shall recover all additional costs that: (1) will be incurred by BPA to serve «Customer Name» under its new purchase obligation compared to its existing purchase obligation, and (2) would otherwise result in a rate impact on all other customers receiving service under a CHWM Contract.
 If «Customer Name» makes a request to change its purchase obligation, then BPA shall notify «Customer Name» of any such additional charges.
 BPA shall not be required to make a payment to «Customer Name» as a result of «Customer Name» changing its purchase obligation.